-Your liver is one of your the largest organs and one of the most important.
-It makes proteins and cholesterol your body uses in digestion.
+Your liver is one of your largest organs and one of the most important.
+It makes proteins your body uses for clotting and cholesterol that is turned into hormones, vitamins and cell membranes.
 It helps turn food into energy, and along with the spleen it acts as a filter that flushes harmful wastes.

 But if your liver is injured or diseased, it can have trouble doing its job.
 If that happens, your doctor might order a liver-spleen scan to find out what’s wrong.
 The scans give your doctor tons of valuable information.

 A liver scan uses a trace amount of radioactive material, which is also called radionuclide, to take pictures of your liver.
 The scan is painless.

 The procedure is often called a liver-spleen scan because your spleen works closely with your liver, and your doctor might want to examine that organ, too.

 - Using an IV tube, a radiologist will inject a tiny amount of radioactive material called a tracer into your bloodstream.

 - The tracer collects in your liver and spleen.